skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 stone can be heard.
 It is unclear what they might be doing.

 The soldiers regroup.
 All of this has taken a couple of hours, and now dawn is near.
-The men ride out, past Eomer (who is still hiding) towards the meeting field.
+The men ride out, past Eomier (who is still hiding) towards the meeting field.

 As dawn comes the other members of the party arrive in the field to meet Noreeno and his men.
-Eomer sneaks up behind him and then joins his friends.
+Eomier sneaks up behind him and then joins his friends.

 ## 9th of Last Summer, 1501dy (early morning) {.date}